andrewmichaelpowell/makidice-windows/README.md

 Maki Dice (Windows)

-This applications allows you to roll dice for role-playing games.
-It features buttons for each of the standard polyhedral dice, as well as a number pad for entering custom rolls.
-It also includes a tool for use with games that incorporate a D10 dice + difficulty system.
+Maki Dice is a fast and easy dice roller for tabletop role-playing games.
+Roll any of the standard polyhedral dice with a single tap, enter custom rolls using the number pad, or calculate successes for games that use a dice and difficulty system.